natesilva/keyv-anyredis/README.md

 ## Why use this?

 Why use this instead of the official [@keyv/redis](https://github.com/lukechilds/keyv-redis) adapter?
-Because it does more!
+Because it does more.
 In particular, it can be used with Redis cluster mode (the official adapter cannot).

 * ✅&nbsp;&nbsp;&nbsp;Works with standard Redis (non-cluster) mode
 * ✅&nbsp;&nbsp;&nbsp;Works with Redis **cluster mode**